 When a department has prepared their archive boxes, they must, if needed, process a work order to request transportation from their location to their storage area.
 A representative of the department should make sure the boxes arrive and that a Record of Retention Log is kept at the department's storage area and in the department's office.

 Different types of records must be kept for varying periods of time.
-Disposition Dates are available here, and under "Resources" on the right side of this page.
+Disposition Dates are available as a PDF on the right side of this page under "Resources".
 If you have records that are not listed on the attachment, please refer to the SUNY System Administration Records Retention and Disposition Policy.